dlunizg/dlunizg.github.io/labs/lab4EN.md

 ### Task 5

-Implement DCGAN with the generator (4 convolution layers) and a discriminator (3 convolution layers).
+Implement a DCGAN with the following architecture:

+* Generator
+    * Layer 1 - Number of output channels = 512, kernel size = 4, stride = 1
+    * Layer 2 - Number of output channels = 256, kernel size = 4, stride = 2, padding = 1
+    * Layer 3 - Number of output channels = 128, kernel size = 4, stride = 2, padding = 1
+    * Layer 4 - Number of output channels = 64, kernel size = 4, stride = 2, padding = 1
+    * Layer 5 - Number of output channels = 1, kernel size = 4, stride = 2, padding = 1

+* Discriminator
+    * Layer 1 - Broj izlaznih konvolucija = 64, kernel size = 4, stride = 2, padding = 1
+    * Layer 2 - Broj izlaznih konvolucija = 128, kernel size = 4, stride = 2, padding = 1
+    * Layer 3 - Broj izlaznih konvolucija = 256, kernel size = 4, stride = 2, padding = 1
+    * Layer 4 - Broj izlaznih konvolucija = 512, kernel size = 4, stride = 2, padding = 1
+    * Layer 5 - Broj izlaznih konvolucija = 1, kernel size = 4, stride = 1, padding = 0

 Use kernel size [4,4] in all convolutions except for the output layer of the discriminator.
 The number of channels from the input to the output layers should be G: 512, 256, 128, 1 and D: 64, 128, Generator input $$\mathbf z$$ should have 100 elements obeying the normal distribution $$ N (0,1) $$.
 Use MNIST numbers scaled to size 32x32 as training set and train the network for at least 20 epochs.
 In each iteration, perform optimization of the generator and one optimization of the discriminator with one mini-batch each.
 Use a tanh activation function for the generator output and sigmoid activation for the discriminator output.

 **Subtasks:**